Jasonxue0813/M3T-UAV/README.md

-# M3T-UAV and LoFTDF
+# M3T-UAV

 This repository provides the **M3T-UAV dataset** and the **LoFTDF** framework for UAV visual geolocalization under multi-modal, multi-scene, and multi-temporal conditions.

 ## Overview

 Reliable UAV geolocation is critical for autonomous navigation in GNSS-denied or spoofed environments.
 Existing vision-based methods are often limited by single-modality data, small-scale benchmarks, and weak generalization across scene and temporal variations.

+The complete code and dataset are available at: [JinHaiXu0322/M3T-UAV](https://github.com/JinHaiXu0322/M3T-UAV).

 To address these challenges, this project combines: